-- Demonstrated leadership in dietetics practice, worked with Registered Dietitian Nutritionists (RDN) and/or Nutrition and Dietetics Technicians, Registered (NDTR).
+- Demonstrated leadership in nutrition and dietetics practice, worked with Registered Dietitians and/or Nutrition and Dietetics Technicians, Registered

-- May not serve simultaneously on other groups within the Academy that may represent a conflict of interest with ACEND activities or violate U.S Department of Education regulations (i.e., elected member of the Academy Board of Directors, an Academy board appointee to an Academy board committee, etc.).
-Board members of the Commission on Dietetic Registration (CDR) are not permitted to serve on the ACEND board by CDR policies.
+- May not serve simultaneously on other groups within the Academy that may represent a conflict of interest with ACEND® activities or violate U.S Department of Education regulations (i.e., elected member of the Academy Board of Directors, an Academy Board appointee to an Academy committee, etc.).
+Board members of the Commission on Dietetic Registration are not permitted to serve on the ACEND® board by CDR policies

 Part II: Requirements

-- The Practitioner Representatives shall serve for a four (4) year term.
+- The Practitioner and/or Employer Representatives shall serve for a four (4) year term.

-- The ACEND Practitioner Representative positions require a time commitment of approximately 16 days each year for meetings and travel.
-Additional time is required for conference calls, correspondence, planning, writing reports, etc. Depending on committee appointments and ACEND's program of work, this time commitment may be greater.
+- The ACEND® Practitioner and/or Employer Representative positions require a time commitment of approximately twelve (12) days each year for in-person meetings and travel.
+Additional time is required for conference calls, correspondence, planning, writing reports, etc. Depending on committee appointments and ACEND®'s program of work, this time commitment may be greater.
 Employer support in advance is encouraged.

-- The position requires the completion of Program Reviewer Training and attendance of one (1) Program Accreditation Site Visit during initial year in term.
+- The position requires the completion of ACEND® Board Member Orientation prior to beginning term and Program Reviewer Training and attendance of one (1) Program Accreditation Site Visit during initial year in term.

 Part IV: Functions